 7. What forms of payment do you accept?

-I accept cheques and Interac e-transfers, and I will be happy to provide receipts for both phases of business plan writing contract.
+I accept cheques and Interac e-transfers, and I will be happy to provide receipts for both phases of the business plan writing contract.

 8. Do we have to meet to get started?